 How Your Score Is Calculated

 FICO scores are calculated from five factors, each weighted differently.
 Payment history is the most important at 35%, followed by amounts owed (30%), length of credit history (15%), new credit (10%), and credit mix (10%).
 Missing a payment has the single largest negative impact on your score.
+Understanding these weights tells you where to focus your improvement efforts.

 Payment History (35%)